vkishore-confluent/gaming-platform-unlocked/README.md

    > **Note:** Read the `main.tf` and the other component specific (.tf) configuration files [to see what will be created](./terraform/main.tf).

-7. Once the Infrastructure is setup, you can see that the Bootstrap Server, API Key and Secret Values are displayed on the terminal (API Secret will be marked as sensitive).
+7. Once the Infrastructure is setup, you can see that the Bootstrap Server,Schema Registry Endpoint, API Key and Secret Values are displayed on the terminal (API Secret will be marked as sensitive).
 Use the following command to reveal the API Secret.

   ```
   terraform output -raw client_api_secret